What’s the Difference Between Postpartum Anxiety and Postpartum Depression?

 You may find yourself checking 50 times to make sure the baby is still breathing, or having an unshakeable worry that your baby might slide into the bath and drown, or horrible images of your baby being hurt by someone…even by you.

 As you might imagine, women suffering from intrusive thoughts may hesitate to confide in others for the fear of being judged.
 It is so important to be able to share your concerns with someone.
 These thoughts can seem so real, but when you’re so tired and stressed your brain can play tricks and lead you down dark paths.

 What Should You Do if You Think You Have Postpartum Depression or Anxiety?

 Ultimately, whether you are feeling “blue” or “red,” feeling joyless and incompetent or getting overwhelmed with intrusive fears and disturbing thoughts…your next steps are the same: Reach out to friends, family, your physician/midwife, or online support groups.
-Both PPA and PPD can be treated with talk therapy, medication, helping your baby sleep, and other therapeutic techniques—many of which can be accessed without leaving your home (here are a bunch of online mental health resources for new moms).
+Both postpartum anxiety and postpartum depression can be treated with talk therapy, medication, helping your baby sleep, and other therapeutic techniques—many of which can be accessed without leaving your home.
+(Here are a bunch of online mental health resources for new moms.)